|Gorgeous bride and a nice suit|

 It’s funny how we got to that point.
 Our lives took many twists and turns to get there.

-When we first met fifteen months earlier, we were both recovering from difficult times in our lives; she from a wedding that had been called off two days before the ceremony, and me from a failed marriage.
+When we first met fifteen months earlier, we were both recovering from difficult times in our lives; she from a wedding that had been called off two days before the ceremony, and me from a failed one.

 But, we fell in love anyway.
 In fact, it didn’t take long.
 I openly admit that I fell head-over-heels in love with her on our first date.